tutorialhorizon/react-webpack-nodejs-starterkit/README.md

 #### npm scripts
 You can run the app in a snap using the npm scripts described below.
 These scripts cause the app to read the configuration from [/config/index.js](https://github.com/tutorialhorizon/react-webpack-nodejs-starterkit/blob/redux-integrations/config/index.js).

+As per the default configuration, in `development` enviroment, you can open `http://localhost:15000` to view the app.

 ```
 $ npm run hot-dev
 ```